UMILTA

 Omero, Odissea, XIX

-twelve years in Borgo San Lorenzo amongst the five to fourteen year
+for twelve years in Borgo San Lorenzo amongst the five to

 With the participation of such older students the School has grown much larger with the collaboration of teachers capable to instructing in a vast array of stitches in a way that is almost perfection.
 Especially now we have as teacher in Punto Antico, or drawn-thread work, Signora Maria Luisa Baldini who teaches the students with great enthusiasm all the secrets of this art.
 With other kinds of stitching the School has recourse to Signore Monica Tigges Natalini and Vittoria Oberto Zampieri.